-Getting Started with Revision Control in Altium 365
+Getting Started with PCB Revision Control in Altium 365

 To get started with revision control in Altium 365, please read this article about Project History.
 While you can still use the method below, we recommend checking out Project History for the latest and greatest.